wombleabroad/android-data-utils/README.md

 Creating and Updating Databases
 -------------------------------

-### 'AbstractSqliteOpenHelper'
+### AbstractSqliteOpenHelper

-'AbstractSqliteOpenHelper' extends Android's 'SQLiteOpenHelper' by adding structure around database creation in particular.
-The 'onCreate' method is broken down into three finer-grained template
+`AbstractSqliteOpenHelper` extends Android's `SQLiteOpenHelper` by adding structure around database creation in particular.
+The `onCreate` method is broken down into three finer-grained template
 methods:

-- 'createTables', in which, unsurprisingly, you create your SQLite tables and other objects
+- `createTables`, in which, unsurprisingly, you create your SQLite tables and other objects
-- 'populateReferenceData', in which you can insert any reference data into appropriate tables (a 'Context' is provided in order to access resource strings)
+- `populateReferenceData`, in which you can insert any reference data into appropriate tables (a `Context` is provided in order to access resource strings)
-- 'seedTransactionalTables', in which you can insert any other data &mdash; this method will only be called if the fourth constructor argument is true and can be used to insert test data during app development.
+- `seedTransactionalTables`, in which you can insert any other data &mdash; this method will only be called if the fourth constructor argument is true and can be used to insert test data during app development.

-The 'onUpgrade' method has less structure currently, but the 'upgradeIncludes' method helps determine whether or not a specific version's changes apply to the current upgrade.
+The `onUpgrade` method has less structure currently, but the `upgradeIncludes` method helps determine whether or not a specific version's changes apply to the current upgrade.

-### 'Table'
+### Table

 A common practice in Android is to define your database schema as a set of constants in a dedicated class.
 For example, I usually define a class that looks like this: